 In the 19th century, Lify Island and the surrounding lands were purchased by the Brady Brothers (for which Brady Bridge and Brady Road are named).
 Doing business as Consumers Coal and Ice Company, they owned some 2,750 acres at and around Lake Hopatcong, and operated four ice houses on Lake Hopatcong with a fifth on neighboring Duck Pond (known today as Lake Shawnee).
 Other than some lumbering, the Brady Brothers allowed Lify Island to remain in its natural state.

 In 1922, Lify Island was sold to be used as a Boy Scout camp.
 Beginning in 1917, all five New York City Borough Boy Scout Councils rented summer camp facilities at the Kanohwahke Scout Camps in Harriman State Park.
 Each had the option of withdrawing from this arrangement and the Richmond Council from Staten Island did so after the 1922 season.
 Richmond Boy Scout Council Executive Major Walter S. Stewart and Charles McAteer purchased 77 acres of what they called “Scout Island” on Lake Hopatcong in the fall of 1922.
 A mess hall and camp offices were built, and in June 1923 all of the camp equipment was moved from Lake Kanohwahke to the new Richmond Council Scout Camp.
 Major Stewart served as Camp Director for all the years the camp would operate at Lake Hopatcong.
 When “Camp Aquehonga” opened on Lify Island in July 1923, it hosted some 45 to 50 scouts for two-week sessions.
-Campers were taken by bus from Staten Island to Woodport where they were ferried to the island from Smith Brothers (Smitty’s) boat landing.
+Campers were taken by bus from Staten Island to Woodport where they were ferried to the island from Smith Brothers boat landing (where the Stone Water Restaurant is located today).

 Records show that in 1926 Boy Scouts coming to Camp Aquehonga paid $6.00 a week for the first two weeks at camp, $7.00 a week for the third and fourth weeks, and $8.00 a week for subsequent weeks, payable in advance.
 Special camp buses departed the St. George terminal at 9:00 am the opening day of each two-week session, stopping at Port Richmond Square before heading to camp.
 Roundtrip bus transportation cost $3.00.